 Horde mode is tough.
 Though buildings will generate revenue, sacking cities is where you will receive the heavy gold.
 Attack too soon though and you will be overwhelmed with enemies.
 Attack too late and you may find yourself running out of cities to ransack and your coffers depleted and not enough men to stop them.
 Either in horde mode or in traditional settlement mode, you really are tested by your tactical and overall strategic judgment.

 In fact, Total War Attila has made the previous micromanagement problems with Rome 2 feel more useful.
-How you deal with a conquered settlement on the strategic map to even which types of arrows you select for you archers somehow feels more pertinent whereas in Rome 2 they felt burdensome and unnecessary.
+How you deal with a conquered settlement on the strategic map to even which types of arrows you select for your archers somehow feels more pertinent whereas in Rome 2 they felt burdensome and unnecessary.

 It helps that many of Rome 2’s systems have been streamlined here.
 The skill tree harkens back to Shogun 2 in an ‘if it ain’t broke, don’t fix it’ sort of way.
 It is admittedly shallow and cumbersome, but a definite improvement.
-The politics system now feels more accessible and is no longer a totally forgettable factor as it was in Rome 2.
+The political system now feels more accessible and is no longer a totally forgettable factor.
 There are frequent missions that pop up letting you decide certain events and see the outcome play out.
-More of these and more variety in future titles would be welcome.
-Even the auto-resolve makes sense now, as percentages have been eliminated and player judgment matters.
-Finally, the game does a sort of Civilization V thing where it will remind you of available options left you can do, such as leveling up a general or promoting a governor, something that Rome 2 desperately needed.

 When it all comes together right, it feels like you are truly playing history.
 Making deals with separatists to attack your rival.
 Subjugating smaller factions and creating buffer states.
 Razing settlements to finally calm your borders.
 Even assassinating a faction’s leader would oftentimes force my rival to back down, which never EVER gets old.

-However, Total War Attila does have its problems, still chief among them is the vast amount of micromanagement.
-Despite streamlining the politics and civil systems to some extent, the game is still vastly convoluted with so many different systems to focus on.
-It does not help now that food, which was a genuinely interesting concept to limit expansion in Rome 2, is even more annoying here thanks to provinces becoming self contained spheres on top of the overall sphere of your empire.
 Now you have to worry about not just your overall food picture, but the food supply of each of your provinces.
 The supply itself is dictated not just by what food buildings you have, but the overall fertility of provinces which steadily declines over time.
 Ironically, food is now as much of an incentive to expand as it is a risk.
 You may find yourself having to create ‘cookie-cutter’ provinces with mostly matching buildings just to find some stability between food and sanitation among many other factors, which makes expansion at times feel predictable, if short of boring.

-The politics system, while better, can still be a mess having to juggle so many characters and their various traits and abilities to avoid a civil war.
+The political system, while better, can still be a mess having to juggle so many characters and their various traits and abilities to avoid a civil war.
 Creative Assembly still insists on trying to mimic Crusader Kings 2 in this regard, and despite their best efforts to streamline this system, it still comes off as mucking up an already convoluted beast of a game.

 While that sounds like running an empire to the outside eye, in practice, it can get very taxing trying to juggle all of these factors at once.
-There is nothing worse than having a civil war break out on the eve of a rival faction invading your empire because you were too busy worrying about food and public order while your generals were feeling neglected due to not paying attention to the politics system.
+There is nothing worse than having a civil war break out on the eve of a rival faction invading your empire because you were too busy worrying about food and public order while your generals were feeling neglected due to not paying attention to the political system.
 Then again, it does come off as close to running an actual empire and still be mostly fun, so give Creative Assembly props for pulling that off.

 The one area where the micromanagement truly overwhelms is the multiplayer.
-Though you can pit your armies vs other players in single pitched battles, the real daunting task is sticking with the multiplayer campaign.
+Though you can pit your armies against other players in single-pitched battles, the real daunting task is sticking with the multiplayer campaign.
 Players can host games where you can square off online to try to conquer the world.
 Try is the kind word since you only have a limited time to make your decisions and with so many factors now in Total War to keep up with, it is not quite enjoyable.
 Building an empire takes time, but with this mode of play, time is always against you.

-Other issues abound of course.
-The A.I. can still be silly (or aggravating), especially in siege battles.
-Upkeep can be frustrating as both troops and building maintenance are now in one pool.
-Diplomacy despite the campaign A.I. is noticeably improved and can still be a mess at times, with factions being angry with you for actions you never took against them for instance.
 One glaring issue though is the ineffectiveness of navies.
 Their cost does not justify their benefit when an army of troops overseas can do the job for them.
 Barbarian invasions by sea are especially aggravating as their sheer size means nothing short of a massive fleet can stop them from raiding your shores and razing your settlements, the latter of which is something the AI is particularly fond of doing.
 Any future patches need to take this into account as there is no sense here whatsoever.

 Still, Total War Attila is a substantial improvement over Rome 2.
 Any fan of the series or the genre owes it to themselves to pick up one of the better comebacks in recent gaming history.
 Now cry havoc and unleash the hordes upon Rome!